clovenski/circuit-simulator/README.md

 The program will then output the value of each tracked node at each clock tick.

+Alternatively, you can print your circuit's truth table or transition table, depending on the type of your circuit.
+These tables provide very useful information about your circuit and can be used for quick testing as it covers all the combinations of your input variable values while not requiring any input sequences to be set.

 You can also save your circuits, and the save files will be located in a folder called "cs-saves", which will be in the build folder if you followed the instructions above, otherwise the folder will appear in the directory in which you inputted the command to run the program.

 Some remarks on using the program